-- i.
-During the COVID-19 pandemic, many operators are facing difficulties in complying with regulatory requirements as well as conforming to IOSA standards and recommended practices.
-This can be due to a number of different reasons, including but not limited to travel restrictions, drastically reduced operations, inability to conduct classroom training sessions due to physical distancing restrictions, and unavailability of required service providers due to lockdown measures. - ii.
-To avoid that operators are becoming non-compliant, and as a consequence threatening their eligibility to hold a valid AOC, regulators around the world have provided exemptions to operators from certain legal requirements, particularly related to operational currency and training. - iii.
+- iii.
 While IOSA cannot grant such exemptions, a temporary measure has been introduced, whereby an auditor can assess an ISARP as conformity, even though the operator may not be in full conformity with such requirement.
 Such conformity assessment can only be used for implementation related non-conformities.
 Any deficiencies in documentation must be assessed as a regular non-conformity. - iv.
-In order to qualify for this option, the following conditions must be fulfilled - a) The non-conformity is related to implementation only, - b) The ISARP specifies the same requirement for which the operator has received an exemption from the regulator, - c) The exemption can be verified by the auditor through one of the following two methods, - By consulting the ICAO CCRD (COVID-19 Contingency Related Differences) website and confirming the state's relief measure - By verifying documented proof, issued by the regulator, confirming the exemption which was granted - d) The exemption does list an expiration date / respectively a maximum period for the deviation, - e) The operator must provide a plan how conformity will be re-established within a maximum period of 180 days following the deadline to close any findings.
-This deadline is usually the expiry date of the operator's current IOSA registry, however, under the COVID-19 temporary rules, this deadline is different based on the operator's circumstances and is generally 90 days after either the expiry date or the extended expiry date for operators under Extenuating Circumstances.
+In order to qualify for this option, the following conditions must be fulfilled - a) The non-conformity is related to implementation only, - b) The ISARP specifies the same requirement for which the operator has received an exemption from the regulator, - c) The exemption can be verified by the auditor through one of the following two methods, - For exemptions under CCRD, which is valid for audits conducted until 30 Jun 2021 - By consulting the ICAO CCRD (COVID-19 Contingency Related Differences) website and confirming the state's relief measure - ii.
+By verifying documented proof, issued by the regulator, confirming the exemption which was granted - For exemptions under TE - i.
+By consulting the ICAO TE website below - i.
+By verifying documented proof, issued by the regulator, confirming the exemption - d) The exemption does list an expiration date / respectively a maximum period for the deviation, - e) The operator must provide a plan how conformity will be re-established within a maximum period of time as follows: - For exemptions under CCRD - i.
+Audit conducted until 30 Apr 2021: 180 days following the deadline to close any findings.
+This deadline is usually the expiry date of the operator's current IOSA registry, however, under the COVID-19 temporary rules, this deadline is different based on the operator's circumstances and is generally 90 days after either the expiry date or the extended expiry date for operators under Extenuating Circumstances. - ii.
+Audits conducted as of 01 May 2021: by the deadline provided by the Authority - iii.
+If the exemption is not related to the ISARPs listed in iv. g) below, no later than 30 Jun 2021 - For exemptions under TE - i. by the deadline provided by the Authority - f) The plan as required in item iv. e) above must be available and presented by the operator during the audit, or at the latest within the CAP period of 45 days following the closing meeting. - g) For TE, the exemption is limited to the following ISARPs: